adityasharma7/hc-js-assignment/CSSTask234.md

 If you did not position “Next Day Shipping” absolutely to the right, why not?

+Solutions: When we look on the both layout we found that the contents of layout are divided into three different div containers which are the child div containers of a parent div container then css grid (grid arrange the parent div as a row of the layout and all three div containers are the columns in that row using display:grid; and grid-template-columns: auto auto auto; and justify-content:space-between; property on the parent div) property will be applied  on the  parent div.
+So we can say that "Next Day Shipping" text is present into the third div container (or third gird column).
-Solutions: In normal css we can use "text-align:right;" property on the last column div.
-So, the content will be align to the right or look like layout a.
+Now In layout "b" we can assign that div a ID suppose id="third" and then we can change the style of that div and its contents using css.
+So In css style sheet we can use id selector #third and give "text-align:right;" property on the third grid column div.
+So, the content will be align to the right or look like layout "a".

 3. What is the difference between how Flexbox and CSS Grid calculate item/container size?
 Cite 3 sources.